nginxinc/nginx-one-workshops/labs/lab3/readme.md

     Add the `default_server` directive to Line4, so it reads `listen 80 default_server;`.

-    >And another Great Feature of the One Console, **NGINX Mice!!** If you `mouse-over` any of the `colored words` in your config, you will see a pop-up with details about the Directive, Variable, or Parameter.
+    >And another Great Feature of the NGINX One Console, **NGINX Mice!!** If you `mouse-over` any of the `colored words` in your config, you will see a pop-up with details about the Directive, Variable, or Parameter.
 No more Googling to try and find details about NGINX configurations, it's at your finger/mouse tips!

     ![Cafe Edit Line4](media/lab3_cafe-edit-line4.png)